Things to do Panama City, Panama

 Monkey Island is actually not one island.
 It’s a cluster of islands in Gatun Lake.
 Because the resident monkeys tend to move around, the boats travel to a few different locations.

 4. Soberania National Park

 Located 25 kilometers from Panama City, near the town of Gamboa, Soberania National Park is the perfect day trip from Panama City for nature lovers who want to experience the Panamanian rainforest.
 It’s a 45 minute drive from downtown Panama City to the park.

 Soberania National Park is home to over 500 bird species, making it a birdwatcher’s paradise.
-Walk the popular Pipeline Road and search for toucans, crimson-fronted parakeet, crested owls and rare birds, like the red-bellied woodpecker, yellow-eared toucanets and harpy eagle.
+Walk the popular Pipeline Road and search for toucans, crimson-fronted parakeet, crested owls and other rare birds, like the red-bellied woodpecker and yellow-eared toucanets.